cz-5f/HLS-LeVeri/README.md

 where `P_c` is the golden C/C++ program, `P_h` is the HLS-oriented implementation, `TB_c` is the golden C testbench, and `TB_h` is the HLS-C testbench.

-## Dataset Structure Comparison

-Table 1(a) compares HLS-VeriAgent with representative HLS datasets and benchmarks.
 Unlike prior resources that provide only partial verification artifacts, our dataset includes the complete C / HLS-C / C-Testbench / HLS-C-Testbench structure.

 | Dataset   | C | HLS-C | C-TB | HLS-C-TB |
 |------------|---|--------|------|----------|